itsthatblackhat/J.A.R.V.I.S-O/JarvisoBrain/worklist.md

 - **enum**: Used for enumerating message types and processing directives.

 #### **Enum `MessageType`**:
 Enumerates the possible types of messages that can be sent within the system.

-Examples include:
-- Sensory Data
-- Processed Data
-- Memory Request/Response
-- Emotion Signal
-- Feedback
-- Neural Update
-- Interaction
-- ... and others.
+- **Sensory Data**: Raw input data collected from sensors, such as visual data from cameras or auditory data from microphones.
+- **Processed Data**: Data that has been processed and refined, usually from the sensory data, and is ready for higher-level operations or storage.
+- **Memory Request/Response**: Represents interactions with the memory system, either requesting a piece of stored information or acknowledging the receipt or storage of data.
+- **Emotion Signal**: Messages that carry information about the current emotional state or mood of the system.
+This could be influenced by feedback, interactions, or internal dynamics.
+- **Feedback**: Signals that indicate how well the system performed a task or responded to a particular input.
+It could be in terms of positive, negative, neutral, or no response.
+- **Neural Update**: Notifications or directives to update specific neural pathways, either strengthening, weakening, or modifying them based on learning or feedback.
+- **Interaction**: General messages meant for system-to-system or system-to-user communications.
+This could be a query, a command acknowledgment, or any other form of interactive messaging.
+- **System Alert**: Messages that highlight or report system-specific events, like errors, performance issues, or hardware/software updates.

+---

 #### **Enum `ProcessingDirective`**:
 Enumerates the possible directives for processing a message.
 These dictate how the message should be handled.

-Examples include:
-- Immediate
-- Deferred
-- Store
-- Recall
-- Learn
-- Activate/Deactivate
-- ... and others.
+- **Immediate**: The message should be processed instantly without any delay.
+This is crucial for time-sensitive tasks or urgent alerts.
+- **Deferred**: Process the message at a later time, often when the system is less busy or during designated processing intervals.
+- **Store**: The message or the information within it should be stored in memory.
+This could be for short-term or long-term storage.
+- **Recall**: Fetch specific data or information from storage.
+This is often in response to a memory request.
+- **Learn**: The system should engage its learning mechanisms to understand, adapt, or modify its behavior based on the message content.
+- **Activate/Deactivate**: Commands to start or stop specific processes, subsystems, or functionalities within the system.
+- **Prioritize**: Elevate the importance of the message, ensuring that it gets processed ahead of other pending tasks.
+- **Archive**: Store the message or its data in a long-term storage solution, often for historical records or backup purposes.

 #### **Class `BrainMessage`**:
 - Represents a message that can be sent and received within the brain emulation.